tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 - Available as a cloud application.

 ## Status April 2021
-All functions for managing modulesare now inplace, including:
+All functions for managing modules are now inplace, including:
 * Managing your *modules*, *stations* and *station freight customers*.
 * Manage *groups* and *members* and member's *modules* and *stations*.
 * Administrators can manage *module standards* and *module gables*.